coderefinery/manuals/chat.md

 - #cr-retreat : Temporary private channel for CodeRefinery writing retreat related discussions
 - #finland : Discussion related to activities in Finland (CodeRefinery, RSE, HPC, SciComp, anything else)
 - #hands-on-scicomp : Work on the https://handsonscicomp.readthedocs.io/ training map
 - #hpc-kickstart : Aalto's twice-a-year kickstart courses (scicomp and HPC).
 Channel exists because the course is open to anyone and this is the coordination channel.
-- #nordic-rse_board : Private channel for Nordic RSE board members
 - #nordic-rse-con_24 : Nordic RSE conference 2024 organization, 30-31 may 2024, Otaniemi, Finland, https://nordic-rse.org/events/2024-in-person-conference/
-- #nordic-rse_conference_reviews : review of submissions for nordic-rse 2024 conference
-- #aalto-python-scicomp : Python for SciComp coordination: A big course each autumn, public to the world.
+- #python-for-scicomp : Python for SciComp coordination: A big course each autumn, public to the world.
 We are happy for any help here.
 - #rshour : Research Software Hour community and coordination.
 It is a weekly livestream about research software.
 - #SWC DLN/ELIXIR/UiB Dlab : a sub-community
 - #coderefinery-tools-workshop : Where we organize the "standard" CodeRefinery workshop each spring and autumn.
 - #workflows-course : Real-life cluster computing workflows course, "Tuesday tools and techniques for HPC".
-A new course in 2024
+A new course started in 2024
 - #hpc : Discussions around HPC in Nordics and beyond
-- #zulip-admin : Zulip default notifications
+- #zulip: Zulip notifications and disucssions around the chat platform

+New channel announcements will be visible in #general, Zulip updates can be followed in #zulip channel.

 You are very welcome to create new channels, eg for regional subgroups, such as #finland.
 You can also create topical private channels for groups that significantly